nw93929/nw93929/README.md

 - 🧠 Learning more about AI, Software Engineering and Development, Cloud Computing and more!
 - 🏀 Working on a basketball computer vision project
+- 🧾 Researching and developing my own AI research agent
 - 🚀 Participating in the Data to Impact Challenge hosted by LMI Solutions x UVA to make a product that helps support sustainable data center expansion.

 ## 💬 Interested in

 - Computer and AI vision, military or search-and-rescue applications, drones are the future!
-Using it to rate my golf form is pretty cool too though.
+Using it to rate my golf form is pretty cool too though
+- AI agents and LLMs
 - Financial applications of data science
 - Startups